erikdcodes/Firechat-Pro-Frontend/README.md

 # 🔥 Firechat Pro - Front End Client
+## The Fortune is in the Follow Up!

 [🔥 Firechat Pro](https://firechat.pro) lets users send and receive SMS text messages while managing their client interactions in one simple platform.